mmccarty/intake-blog/caching.md

 Downloaded files are stored locally in the cache directory, specified in the configuration file, environment variable, or at runtime.
 The default location for the cache directory is ``~/.intake/cache``.
-Inside this directory are subdirectories for each data source found in the catalog file that has been cached.
+Inside this directory are subdirectories for each data source that has been cached so far.
 These directories are named by hashing the data source driver, urlpath, and cache regex to avoid collision among data sources and cache specifications.
 Files are downloaded on the first read and will persist until the cache has been cleared explicitly using convenience methods.